On the Linear Programming Model for Dynamic Stochastic Matching and Its Application to Pricing

 which guarantees that the objective function value is non-decreasing at each iteration.
-This monotonic improvement ensures monotone convergence to a local optimum \citep{hunter2004tutorial}.
+This monotonic improvement then leads to monotone convergence to a local optimum \citep{hunter2004tutorial}.

-Summarizing the ideas above, we present the pseudocode of the MM algorithm in Algorithm~\ref{alg:mm}.
-Note that, as shown in Section~\ref{sec:concavity}, although the cost function $c(\boldsymbol{\lambda})$ is weakly concave under certain conditions, the value of $\rho$ is not specified.
-To address this, we slightly modify the standard MM algorithm by introducing a search step for $\rho$.
+Summarizing the ideas above, we present the pseudocode of the MM algorithm in \Cref{alg:mm}.
+To specify the value of $\rho$, we slightly modify the standard MM algorithm by introducing a search step for $\rho$.
 Initially, we set $\rho = 0$ (Line 5) and perform one iteration to update $\boldsymbol{\lambda}$ (Lines 7--9).
 If the objective function does not increase after this iteration, it indicates that $c(\boldsymbol{\lambda}) - \rho \|\boldsymbol{\lambda}\|^2/2$ is not concave; we then increment $\rho$ by $\delta_{\text{MM}}$ and repeat the update.
-Since $c(\boldsymbol{\lambda})$ is weakly concave, it is guaranteed that after a finite number of increments, we will find a $\rho$ such that $c(\boldsymbol{\lambda}) - \rho \|\boldsymbol{\lambda}\|^2/2$ is concave, ensuring that the objective function $g(\boldsymbol{\lambda})$ increases after each iteration.
+If $c(\boldsymbol{\lambda})$ is weakly concave, it is guaranteed that after a finite number of increments, we will find a $\rho$ such that $c(\boldsymbol{\lambda}) - \rho \|\boldsymbol{\lambda}\|^2/2$ is concave, ensuring that the objective function $g(\boldsymbol{\lambda})$ increases after each iteration.
 By construction, each iteration yields an increase in the objective, and thus the algorithm is guaranteed to converge.
-It is worth noting that in the ridesharing case study presented in the next subsection, we never observe the need to increase $\rho$; Algorithm~\ref{alg:mm} consistently converges with $\rho = 0$, requiring no stepsize tuning on real data.
-The same behavior is observed across numerous synthetically generated instances.
-In contrast, alternative methods for solving~\eqref{equ:cn}, such as the projected gradient-based approach, are highly sensitive to stepsize selection and require careful tuning, as will be demonstrated in Section~\ref{subsec:chicago}.
+It is worth noting that in the ridesharing case study presented in the next subsection, we \emph{never} observe the need to increase $\rho$; \Cref{alg:mm} consistently converges with $\rho = 0$, requiring \emph{no} stepsize tuning on real data.
+The same behavior is also observed across numerous synthetically generated instances.
+In contrast, alternative methods for solving~\eqref{equ:cn}, such as the projected gradient-based approaches, are highly sensitive to stepsize selection and require careful tuning, as will be demonstrated in \Cref{subsec:chicago}.